 C-1306-1: Student Participation in the Cost of Training Seminars and GSTs

-GSTs, seminars, workshops, camps, and work experiences are training activities; therefore, the student is not required to contribute to the cost of these services, including transportation to and from the activity, regardless of whether or not they are over the basic living requirement (BLR) amount.
+GSTs, seminars, workshops, camps, and work experiences are training activities related to Pre-ETS.The student is not required to contribute to the cost of these services, regardless of whether or not the customer's net income or liquid assets exceed the basic living requirements (BLR)..

+Students are expected to provide their own money for incidental expenses while participating in a GST or similar training or activity, and will be asked to participate in the cost of transportation associated with the training, if they exceed BLR amount.
+Refer to D-203-4: Customer Contribution to the Cost of Services for additional information about participation in cost of services and BLR.

-The TVRC may use any TWC-approved method for providing transportation to students; However, transportation is not an allowable Pre-ETS cost.
+The TVRC may use any TWC-approved method for providing transportation to students; however, transportation is not an allowable Pre-ETS cost.
 When available, transportation that is of no cost to TWC is used.
 If this is not available, the most cost-effective method of transportation must be used.

-Students are required to provide their own money for incidental expenses while participating in GST activities and will be asked to participate in the cost of activities associated with training, if they BLR amount.
-Refer to D-203-4: Customer Contribution to the Cost of Services for additional information about participation in cost of services and BLR.…
+…